-A simple marinade makes these Greek Chicken Souvlaki skewers irresistible!
+A simple marinade makes this Greek Chicken Souvlaki recipe irresistible!

 The simple seasoning adds so much flavor to this grilled chicken dish!

-Last time we went to visit my in laws, my mother in law shared some pages from her childhood diary.
+Last time we went to visit my in-laws, my mother in law shared some pages from her childhood diary.
 It was great!
-She revealed little snippets of her life, like what she did for fun, to who’s house she went to play and even what she ate.
+She revealed little snippets of her life, like what she did for fun, to whose house she went to play and even what she ate.
 What struck us a hilarious is how often she ate ham.
-There were several passages where she wrote “we had ham It was good”.
-I figured if a child recorded it in her diary, then it MUST have been really good ham!
+There were several passages where she wrote: “we had ham It was good”.
+I figured if a child recorded it in her diary, then it MUST have been a really good ham!

 Since I am Greek, I figured I should stick with what I know.
 Traditionally, chicken souvlaki is made with pork.
 It is delicious!!
 If you’ve never tried it, I highly suggest you either find a great local Greek restaurant or make it yourself!
 The marinade is fairly versatile, can be used with chicken easily enough.
 The most time-consuming part of this recipe is allowing the chicken (or pork if you wish) to marinate.
 Once this is done, the meal comes together quickly.
 And you MUST use Tzatziki Sauce with the grilled chicken souvlaki!!!!
 I recommend serving this recipe Loaded Vegetable Pasta Salad on the side.
 Finish off the meal with Greek Coffee and Koularakia (Greek Cookies) I tested this meal on my 3 kids.
 While they aren’t too picky, they never hold back on their critiques!
 They loved it!
 They ate every morsel.
 I will even venture to say they’d write about it in their food diaries if they had one.
 I hope you take the time to try this dish.
 Perhaps it will leave you saying “I had chicken.
 It was good!”.